SvetlanaMinakova/mms_ga/README.md

 ## Toolflow
 The tool flow consists of following subsequent steps:
 * **GA-based search** (*run_mms_ga.py*).
-During this step, the tool uses a Genetic Algorithm (GA) to explore efficient manners to reduce the amount of target platform memory required to store intermediate computational results (buffers) of a DNN-based application.
+During this step, the tool uses a Genetic Algorithm (GA) to explore efficient manners to reduce the amount of target platform memory required to store intermediate computational results (buffers) of DNNs used by a DNN-based application.
 * **Selection**.
-At this step, the best solution (manner of DNN-based application memory reduction) is chosen from solutions, delivered by the GA.
+At this step, the best GA solution (manner of DNN-based application memory reduction) is chosen from the solutions, delivered by the GA-based search.

 ### GA-based search

+During this step, the tool uses a Genetic Algorithm (GA) to explore efficient manners to reduce the amount of target platform memory required to store intermediate computational results (buffers) of DNNs used by a DNN-based application.

 #### Inputs and outputs
 The GA-based search step accepts as **input** an application config in [JSON](https://www.json.org/json-en.html) format (see examples in ./data/mms_ga_configs), and number of parallel CPU threads to run GA on.
 An application config specifies: